GlobalWebIndex/challenge-calcs/README.md

   * calculate `weighted` and `percentage` metrics
   * apply audience expression to make calculations only over specific sample

 To run tests you can use docker compose by executing `docker-compose run challenge`.
-If you don't want use docker and use `rspec` directly please run it with `ELASTIC_URL` env variable set to your local elasticsearch instance.
+If you don't want use docker and use `rspec` directly.
+Please run it with `ELASTIC_URL` env variable set to your local elasticsearch instance.

 If you are interested in applying for this position or just want to challenge yourself (which is also 100% OK for us) please continue in following steps: